vsivsi/meteor-job/README.md

 Clone a completed job and run it again.

 `options:`

 * `repeats` -- Number of times to repeat the job, as with `job.repeat()`.
 * `until` -- Keep repeating until this `Date`, or until the number of repeats is exhausted, whichever comes first.
 Default: prior value of `until`
 * `wait` -- Time to wait between reruns.
 Default is the existing `job.repeat({ wait: ms }) setting for the job.

 `callback(error, result)` -- Result is true if rerun was successful.
-When running as `Meteor.isServer` with fibers, the callback may be omitted and the return value is the result.
+When running on Meteor Server or with Fibers, the callback may be omitted, and then errors will throw and the return value is the result.

 ```js
 job.rerun(